by Susan Flantzer © Unofficial Royalty 2016

 Mary Adelaide had an older brother and an older sister:

 Upon the accession of Queen Victoria in 1837, Mary Adelaide’s family returned to England.
-Because Hanover followed the Salic Law which allows only male succession through the male line, Queen Victoria could not become Hanover’s monarch and the Kingdom of Hanover separated from the British crown.
+Because Hanover followed the Salic Law which allowed only male succession through the male line, Queen Victoria could not become Hanover’s monarch and the Kingdom of Hanover separated from the British crown.
 Queen Victoria’s eldest surviving paternal uncle, Prince Ernest Augustus, became King of Hanover, and he moved to his new kingdom.

 In 1838, the Duke of Cambridge’s family made their permanent residence at Cambridge Cottage in Kew Gardens.
 It had been purchased from John Stuart, 3rd Earl of Bute who had helped Augusta of Saxe-Gotha, the Dowager Princess of Wales (mother of King George III) create Kew Gardens.
 In 1806, King George III settled the Cambridge Cottage on his youngest surviving son Adolphus Frederick, Duke of Cambridge.
 From 1839 – 1843, Cambridge Cottage was remodeled and extended to form the building it is today.

-In 1850, Mary Adelaide’s father, Prince Adolphus, Duke of Cambridge, died.
+In 1850, Mary Adelaide’s father Prince Adolphus, Duke of Cambridge, died.
 By this time both Mary Adelaide’s siblings, who were much older, had married.
 The Duchess of Cambridge continued to live at Cambridge Cottage with Mary Adelaide.
 When the Duchess died in 1889, her son George, 2nd Duke of Cambridge, moved into the Cottage with his wife and lived there until his own death in 1904.
 He had no legitimate male heirs so the title Duke of Cambridge became extinct and King Edward VII presented Cambridge Cottage to Kew Gardens.
 Today Cambridge Cottage is used for weddings and other events.

 In 1851, 17-year-old Mary Adelaide made her social debut at the official opening of the Great Exhibition which Queen Victoria’s husband, Prince Albert had helped organize.
 Soon the Duchess of Cambridge and Mary Adelaide were enjoying the social events in London.
 They also gave receptions and parties at Cambridge Cottage and lived a genial and happy existence in contrast to the more formal atmosphere of Buckingham Palace and Windsor Castle.
 For the next fifteen years, Mary Adelaide and her mother led a very active social life.

 Princess Mary Adelaide weighed approximately 250 pounds and was affectionately known as “Fat Mary.”
 Her first cousin Queen Victoria wrote of her, “Her size is fearful.
 It is really a misfortune.”
 Because of her large size, many members of her family considered her unmarriageable.
 Mary Adelaide, however, was high-spirited and full of life and was adored by the Victorian public who called her “The People’s Princess.”
-After failed marriage prospects with Prince Oscar of Sweden (the future King Oscar II of Sweden) and others, eventually, a suitable candidate was found in Württemberg, Prince Francis of Teck.
+After failed marriage prospects with Prince Oscar of Sweden (the future King Oscar II of Sweden) and others, a suitable candidate was eventually found in Württemberg, Prince Francis of Teck.

 His Serene Highness Prince Francis of Teck was the product of a morganatic marriage.
 Prince Francis’ father, Duke Alexander of Württemberg, was once heir to the throne of Württemberg.
 However, Duke Alexander contracted a morganatic marriage (marriage to a person of a lower rank) to a Hungarian countess, Claudine Rhedey.
 Alexander lost his rights to the throne and his children lost the right to use the Württemberg name.
 Francis’ cousin King Karl of Württemberg eventually elevated him to the more important Germanic title of Duke of Teck.
 “Fat” Mary Adelaide (age 33) and genealogically-tainted Francis (age 29) married on June 12, 1866, at St. Anne’s Church in Kew in the London Borough of Richmond upon Thames.